INDICATION

 PATIENT SITUATION MEDICAL COST ASSISTANCE

-Patients with commercial insurance may be eligible for a $0 co-pay for the cost of both the medication and the infusion administration through the Horizon Commercial Co-Pay Program.*
+COMMERCIALLY INSURED Patients with commercial insurance may be eligible for a $0 co-pay for both the cost of the medication and the infusion administration through our Amgen Commercial Co-Pay Program.

-If your patient does not have insurance and needs KRYSTEXXA, please contact Horizon By Your Side.
+UNINSURED If your patient does not have insurance and needs KRYSTEXXA, please contact Amgen By Your Side.
 Our team is diligent in exploring all options to help your patient.

 CO-PAY PROGRAM

 If additional financial assistance is needed, independent foundation support may be available.
-Please contact Horizon By Your Side (877-633-9521) for more information.
+Please contact Amgen By Your Side (877-633-9521) for more information.

 • Patient’s prescription cannot be paid in part or in full by any government-funded program including but not limited to: Medicare, Medicare Part D, Medicaid, Medigap, VA, CHAMPUS, Department of Defense (DOD), TRICARE, or any state, patient foundation, or other pharmaceutical program

-• Patient is prescribed a covered Horizon rare disease medication for an indication approved by the Food and Drug Administration; the indication for each product is shown in its prescribing information
+• Patient is prescribed a covered Amgen rare disease medication for an indication approved by the Food and Drug Administration; the indication for each product is shown in its prescribing information

 • Patient is a resident of the United States